-Yazemeenah Rossi Says The Key To Having Ageless Style Is Wearing Exactly What You Want
+After Modeling For 30 Years, Yazemeenah Rossi Reveals The Key To Ageless Style

 You'll rarely see Yazemeenah Rossi without one of her trademark cashmere shawls.
 The 63-year-old, French-born model and photographer, known for her flowing silver hair and minimalist style, tells The Zoe Report she's always been attracted to wide, floaty silhouettes that make her feel comfortable, balanced, and beautiful — and says that sticking to what she likes has helped her develop a personal style that is both standout and completely age-defying.

 Rossi has seen her share of trends since starting as a model in France 30 years ago, and while she's often glammed up in front of the camera, behind the scenes she opts for items that are simple, monochromatic, and tell a story.
 She's lived all over the world — at one point calling Paris, New York, and Cape Town home — but these days lives in Malibu, where she says she feels most at home.